Liam-hi/creative-coding-with-p5.js/README.md

-A small selection of my ongoing projects.
-It helped me see For loops as something more than just a linear iteration.
+## A small selection of my ongoing projects.
 I aim to expand this collection in the future.